Soba Noodles with Snow Peas and Mushrooms

 - 4 oz. snow peas about 2 cups

-- 8 oz. cremini or baby bella mushrooms stemmed and sliced
+- 8 oz. cremini mushrooms or use bella bella mushrooms, stemmed and sliced

-- 2 Tbsp. reduced-sodium soy sauce (use wheat/gluten-free if needed) or more to taste
+- 2 Tbsp. reduced-sodium soy sauce or more to taste, use wheat/gluten-free if needed

 - 1 tsp. sesame oil